lelop15/CUP-To-Contact/README.md

 ## Installation
 Installation is simple.
 Extract the .zip to your mission folder and merge the description.ext into your one.
 Ta-da, the script now takes effect on your mission.

+## Known Issues
+Unfortunately, something that cannot really be accounted for is that some buildings will have the terrain clipping into them.
+It is not at all game breaking and serves mostly as a visual annoyance, but it is still a shame that it is there.

 ## Credits
 I would like to give big thanks to:
 *Diwako*, for the scripting help and general advice and *Simkas*, for helping me to get started and wrapping my head around things